Visual J++

 After the release of .NET, Microsoft came up with a successor of Visual J++, called J# which as the name suggests was a Java compiler for the .NET runtime – but it was discontinued a few years later.

 See, the only thing that everyone wanted Microsoft to do with .NET in 2002 was to make Visual Basic 6 compatible with Visual Basic.NET.
 And that is precisely the one feature that enterprise developers never got.
 Even worse, both languages were largely incompatible with each other, to the extent that even copy-pasting code from one to the other did not work.
 Microsoft was very vocal in that you could call COM components from within both languages, but the truth is that nobody made COM components anyway; most apps were written in VBScript or Visual Basic 6, and neither of these had a decent migration path towards .NET.
-That is what I call spitting on the face of your biggest customers.
+That is what I call spitting in the face of your biggest customers.

 Or, as Ballmer would say, developers, developers, developers.